About

 The Hamer family's commitment to education and excellence spans generations:

-• Alan William Hamer (1917-2012): Rhodes Scholar who achieved first-class honours in chemistry at Oxford University (Magdalen College, 1938-41).
+• Alan William Hamer (1917-2012): Line 2 Victoria's Rhodes Scholar in 1938, achieving first-class honours in chemistry at Oxford University (Magdalen College, 1938-41).
+The third Geelong Grammarian in four years to receive the Rhodes Scholarship.
 Distinguished industrial chemist and businessman who served as executive director (1959-68) and managing director/deputy chairman of ICI Australia and New Zealand (1971-79), and chairman/managing director of ICI India (1968-71).
+During WWII, he was designated a non-combatant to use his chemistry knowledge for the war effort, working on neutralising carbon monoxide to save bomber crews from being poisoned, and later designing a plant for synthesising phenothiazine from diphenylamine.
 Federal government science adviser who helped establish Australia's giant radio telescope at Forbes, contributing to the moon landing program.
 Fellow of the Royal Society of Victoria, Royal Australian Chemical Institute, and Australian Academy of Technical Sciences.
+President of both the Melbourne Club and the Royal Melbourne Tennis Club.
 Described as "the epitome of Wordsworth's 'happy warrior'" and a true Renaissance man.
+(Source: Encyclopedia of Australian Science and Innovation)

-• Clive Arthur Hamer AM (Service No. NX141383/N276632) (1923-2015): Distinguished educator with MA Honours in English from University of Sydney, teacher and headmaster.
+• Clive Arthur Hamer AM (Service No. NX141383/N276632) Line 1 (4 October 1923 - 1 May 2015): Distinguished educator born at Perthville, near Bathurst, NSW.
+Educated at Perthville Primary School and Bathurst High School (School Captain 1940), then Sydney Teachers' College (President of the Students' Representative Council 1950).
+MA Honours in English from University of Sydney.
 Served as Private with 2 Advanced Ordnance Depot (1942-1946).
+Teacher and headmaster including Deputy Head at Wolaroi College, Orange (1957-1962) and Headmaster of Wesley College, Perth (1965-1983).
+Served as Mayor of Orange (1962).
 Awarded Order of Australia (AM) in 1985.
 Author of "Hope of the Vale" (1985, revised 1995), a comprehensive 823-page family history documenting five pioneer families including the Hamers who settled in Queen Charlotte's Vale, NSW.
-(Sources: DVA Nominal Rolls, National Library of Australia)
+Buried in Perthville General Cemetery.
+(Sources: DVA Nominal Rolls, National Library of Australia, The Orange Wiki)

-• Thomas Hamer: Prominent citizen of Orange, NSW, successful butcher with multiple shops, owned 823 acres of land, and served as Alderman (1893-1894).
+• Thomas Hamer (1846-1896): Line 1 Prominent citizen of Orange, NSW, a leading butcher and businessman with multiple shops, owned 823 acres of land, and served as Alderman (1893-1894).
+His eldest son Thomas Hamer (1870-1928) continued the family business with a butcher's shop on the Bathurst road at East Orange.
+(Source: Centenary of WW1 in Orange)

 Military Service Heritage